 The Baltimore Sun reports today that Baltimore officials are asking the Maryland General Assembly to approve speed cameras in neighborhoods around the city.
 The need for these devices was requested in a report yesterday by a committee called – get this – Task Force on Traffic Calming and Pedestrian-Friendliness.
 To the great surprise of all, the task force’s proposal lacks specifics but recommends placing cameras near parks, churches, schools, and recreation centers.

 I appreciate these concerns in the abstract, but do people really have a right not to be watched speeding down the public highways?
-Moreover, how much different is being watched by a police officer, as Senator Harris suggests, than by a camera.
-On thing is for sure: a camera is a whole lot cheaper.
+Moreover, how much different is it being watched by a police officer, as Senator Harris suggests, than by a camera?
+One thing is for sure: a camera is a whole lot cheaper.
 Last I checked, Baltimore City did not have extra money lying around in its budget.